National University of Singapore: History

-In September 1904, Tan Jiak Kim led a group of representatives of the Chinese and other non-European communities to petition the Governor of the Straits Settlements, Sir John Anderson, to establish a medical school in Singapore.
+In September 1904, Tan Jiak Kim led a group of representatives of the Chinese and other non-European communities to petition the governor of the Straits Settlements, Sir John Anderson, to establish a medical school in Singapore.
 It was noted by Anderson that there were other petitions prior which were not successful due to concerns over having a sufficient number of students and support from the local community.
 Tan, who was the first president of the Straits Chinese British Association, managed to raise 87,077 Straits dollars from the community, including a personal donation of $12,000.
 On 3 July 1905, the medical school was founded and was known as the Straits Settlements and Federated Malay States Government Medical School.
 At Anderson's directions, the school was hosted temporarily at a recently emptied block at a Government-run asylum in Pasir Panjang while providing the staff required to run the school.

-In 1912, the medical school received an endowment of $120,000 from King Edward VII Memorial Fund, started by physician Lim Boon Keng.
+In 1912, the medical school received an endowment of $120,000 from the King Edward VII Memorial Fund, started by physician Lim Boon Keng.
 Subsequently, on 18 November 1913, the name of the school was changed to King Edward VII Medical School.
 In 1921, it was again changed to King Edward VII College of Medicine to reflect its academic status.

 In 1928, Raffles College, a separate institution from the medical school, was established to promote education in arts and social sciences.

-University of Malaya (1949–1962)
+University of Malaya in Singapore (1949–1962)

 On 8 October 1949, Raffles College was merged with King Edward VII College of Medicine to form the University of Malaya.
 The two institutions were merged to provide for the higher education needs of the Federation of Malaya.

 The growth of University of Malaya was very rapid during the first decade of its establishment and resulted in the setting up of two autonomous divisions in 1959, one located in Singapore and the other in Kuala Lumpur.